 Several sources of disability benefits exist to help when you’ve been unable to work after an accident, an injury, or any event that prevents you from performing regular work-related tasks for a significant period of time.

-Because understanding what programs are available, how they relate to each other and if they apply to you can be confusing, we want to clarify the matter further to relieve some of your stress.
+We know that understanding what programs are available, how they relate to each other and if they apply to you can be confusing.
+We want to clarify the matter further to relieve your stress.

 From government disability benefit programs to private disability insurance plans, here is an overview, with links to more detailed information for each program.